yeoman/generator-webapp/docs/recipes/rsync-deploy.md

 # Rsync Deploying

-This is an easy way publish your site with rsynch to serve the generated static files.
+This is an easy way publish your site with [rsync](https://rsync.samba.org/) to serve the generated static files.

 ## Steps